 Curiously, Porsche didn't throw the long ball on self-driving capabilities.
 There are technologies out there — ranging from Cadillac's Super Cruise to Audi's forthcoming Traffic Jam Pilot — that promise hands-free driving under certain conditions.
 Tesla says its current cars will be capable of much more than that with future software updates.
 But the Panamera remains a hands-on, driver-needed experience.
 Brand ethos notwithstanding, that's disappointing for a redesigned car at this price.

-Lane departure warning and steering assist are available, and the Panamera's adaptive cruise control can adjust speed and gear selection based on your navigation route over the next 1.8 miles.
-But the car doesn't combine its various features into a selectable mode (often using the term "pilot") as some brands do.
+Lane-change departure warning and steering assist are available, and the Porsche Panamera's adaptive cruise control can adjust speed and gear selection based on your navigation route over the next 1.8 miles.
+But the car doesn't combine its various features with adaptive cruise control into a selectable mode (often using the term "pilot") as some brands do.
 Porsche officials told us the Panamera lacks true lane-centering steering, and it won't drive itself under any circumstances.
 I'm underwhelmed.

 The Panamera's remodeled interior is dazzling to behold, but some of the novelty wears thin fast.
 Like before, the dash drops into a flying buttress of a center console — a layout that would crowd knee space were it not for the cabin's generous width.
 Gone is the old Panamera's button-crowded console, but its replacement might be worse: capacitive-touch buttons dotting a piano-black panel, with few storage areas.